Charlotte Mary Heathcote1

 F, #38121, d.
 13 January 1918

-Charlotte Mary Heathcote was the daughter of Reverend Robert Boothby Heathcote and Charlotte Sotheby.1 She married William Proby, 5th Earl of Carysfort, son of Admiral Granville Leveson Proby, 3rd Earl of Carysfort and Isabella Howard, on 11 April 1860 at Chingford, Essex, England.1 She died on 13 January 1918 at Cleveland, Stoke Poges, Buckinghamshire, England.2 She was buried on 17 January 1918 at Elton Hall, Huntingdonshire, England.2 Her will was probated in March 1918, at £352,135 gross.2
+Charlotte Mary Heathcote was the daughter of Reverend Robert Boothby Heathcote and Charlotte Sotheby.1 She married William Proby, 5th Earl of Carysfort, son of Admiral Granville Leveson Proby, 3rd Earl of Carysfort and Isabella Howard, on 11 April 1860 at Chingford, Essex, EnglandG.1 She died on 13 January 1918 at Clevehurst, Stoke Poges, Buckinghamshire, EnglandG.2 She was buried on 17 January 1918 at Elton Hall, Huntingdonshire, EnglandG.2 Her will was proven (by probate) in March 1918, at £352,135 gross.2

 Her married name became Proby.
-As a result of her marriage, Charlotte Mary Heathcote was styled as Countess of Carysfort on 18 May 1872.
+After her marriage, Charlotte Mary Heathcote was styled as Countess of Carysfort on 18 May 1872.

 Citations